-In this article, I’ll take a look at Walmart Vision Center, a convenient option for purchasing your glasses online or in-store.
+In this article, I’ll take a look at Walmart Vision Center, a convenient option for purchasing your glasses online or in the store.

 5 Things To Know Before Visiting Walmart Vision Center

-Whether you need an eye exam, new glasses or contacts, Walmart Vision Center may be one retailer to consider.
+Whether you need an eye exam, new glasses or contact lenses, Walmart Vision Center may be one retailer to consider.
 I found a huge selection of frame styles and colors on the website at competitive prices.

 To see if there’s a Walmart Vision Center near you, visit the store location page and enter your ZIP code.
 If there isn’t a location nearby, you can still shop for glasses and contacts online.

 Before you place an order or book an eye exam, take a look at these five things to know about Walmart Vision Center:

 - How Much Does an Eye Exam Cost at Walmart?

 - How Much Do Glasses Cost at Walmart?

 - What Insurance Does Walmart Vision Center Take?